 GREENE: Yet it wasn't clear whether Giuliani was getting through either.
 Rob Reeves(ph) from Philadelphia was at the Club for Growth event.
 He said he's yet to see a real conservative in the race.

-Mr. ROB REEVES (Member, Club for Growth, Philadelphia): I'm not convinced of the intensity or the longevity of how committed they are to it.
+ROB REEVES: I'm not convinced of the intensity or the longevity of how committed they are to it.
 That's what I'm trying to study - who will be most ardent in fulfilling those principles?

 GREENE: McCain told the group, he's been pro-life his entire public career.

-Senator JOHN McCAIN (Republican, Arizona): And I know that I have a personal obligation to advocate human rights wherever they are denied - in Burma, in Bosnia, in Cuba, or the Middle East - and in our own country when we fail to respect the inherent dignity of all human life, born or unborn.
+JOHN MCCAIN: And I know that I have a personal obligation to advocate human rights wherever they are denied - in Burma, in Bosnia, in Cuba, or the Middle East - and in our own country when we fail to respect the inherent dignity of all human life, born or unborn.